 Women may be subjected daily to derogatory remarks and negative influences which hamper their productivity.
 In this unwelcome cycle of gender discrimination at work, many women give up their jobs or change their career fields.

-But now, women in India need not ‘suffer in silence’ anymore.
-They should not feel ‘powerless’, as our country’s legal framework has stringent laws and rules to restore the rights of working women.
-They must raise their voice against harassment and make India a progressive and gender-equal country.
+While women have long borne the brunt of stigma of sexual harassment victimhood, they need not suffer in silence anymore.
+They should not feel ‘powerless’, as India’s legal framework now has stringent laws and rules to restore the rights of working women.

 The United Nations has created a dossier defining the concept and the types of sexual harassment prevalent in hostile workplaces.
 Some of them are as follows: